spinnaker/spinnaker.github.io/setup/security/authorization/ldap/index.md

 Please note that LDAP is flexible enough to offer lots of other options and configuration possibilities.
-Spinnaker uses the Spring Security libraries, which solves a number of challenges.
+Spinnaker uses the Spring Security libraries, which solve a number of challenges.

 ## Configure with Halyard